GGAS At A Glance

 Number of field trips:

-Over 100 trips led by volunteers each year, mostly free and all open to the public.
+Over 150 bird walks led by volunteers each year, mostly free and all open to the public.

 Six in Oakland, four in Richmond, two in San Francisco